Essential Foods for Working Women to Boost their Energy Throughout the Day

 In today’s world, in particular, women are multi-taskers.
 They are taking care of their own needs, looking after family and also establishing themselves towards a successful career.
 In short, the daily lives of working women are quite hectic.
 And in the process of looking after everything, they often ignore their own health and well-being at times.

-Nutritionist and Dietitian in Delhi Avni Kaul says it is important to eat a healthy, well-balanced diet, there are specific foods that every woman must include in her diet along with the regular meals to get optimum health.
+Nutritionist and Dietician in Delhi Avni Kaul says it is important to eat a healthy, well-balanced diet, there are specific foods that every woman must include in her diet along with the regular meals to get optimum health.
 Especially, foods that are excellent not only for overall health but ones that can actually protect you from several ailments.

 Here are some of them.